 Smartphones have evolved so much over the past few years that very soon it seems likely they will replace traditional desktop computers.
 With that in mind, Google has made it a priority for any webpage that wishes to have a good map pack to make sure their site is mobile-friendly.
 This means adjusting various parameters to make it easier for a local search to be conducted on a mobile interface.
 You cannot afford to have any drag whatsoever when running a local search on a smartphone compared to a traditional computer.

-Local link building cannot be separated from local SEO because it is an integral part of the overall optimization strategy.
+Local link building cannot be separated from local SEO because it is an integral part of the overall optimisation strategy.
 The more natural internal links you have on your page, the easier it is for users and search engines to find them.
 However, if you are working to improve your local search performance, you cannot just plug links randomly throughout your content.
 It has to be as natural as possible so that your Google posts meet the required content quality for local results pages..

 Page experience refers to how well the website performs from the user’s point of view.
 This covers both desktop and mobile local results pages.
 Your page must load fast and all the text must be properly aligned and easy to read.
 One thing you must focus on is site architecture.
 It not only focuses on the visual experience of surfing your website but also makes sure that important links and keywords are also placed strategically to help web crawlers find the page easily.
 The impact of your local SEO also relies on the Ad experience of your website.
 Any violation of the Google Ad policy will result in all Ads being stripped from your site, which would negatively impact their value to the user.

-All the “behind-the-scenes” components of your website are handled by on-page optimization.
+All the “behind-the-scenes” components of your website are handled by on-page optimisation.
 When it comes to local SEO, on-page SEO is probably the oldest and most well-known technique there is.
 However, it is surprisingly still very useful and has a definite impact in improving how those doing a local search will view your webpage.
 If you dedicate some time to tweaking your website, you will see a rapid increase in web traffic and ranking.
-There are various online tools that you can utilize to help you meet the requirements for creating a high-ranking webpage.
+There are various online tools that you can utilise to help you meet the requirements for creating a high-ranking webpage.

 You need to put as much effort as you can into making sure that your page speed is up to date if you want Google to rank your website highly.
 The first disadvantage of having a slow-loading webpage is that it will test the patience of all those who try to use it.
 Today’s world is fast-paced so no one wants to spend more than a few seconds waiting for a page to load.
 The other downside is that thanks to Google’s new approach to the web experience, slow-loading websites are being punished severely.
 If it takes more than a fraction of a second to launch your site, you have no chance of ranking high on local search lists.
 Slow-loading videos and broken links are some of the main culprits that severely slow down your page.